NikitaMakovey/console_utility_ar/README.md

 # CONSOLE UTILITY ar

+Compile [ for example GNU/Linux --> gcc -o main main.c ] and Run like next instructions.

 There are next options:
 1. ( r ) - create an archive file with some files from current directory [./main r (archive file) (file_1) (file_2) ...];
 2. ( p ) - show all content from the files that are in an archive file [./main p (archive file)];